Microservices

 The cost of managing microservices and the dependencies between them increase exponentially as their numbers rise.
 But things don’t have to be complicated.
 By making it easier than ever to add powerful new microservices, Kubernetes has become a driving force behind companies breaking up monolith apps and transforming them into microservice architectures.

 But as their numbers grow, the cost of managing microservices and the dependencies between them increase exponentially as well.
+This makes things more complicated than many companies have bargained for.
+I recently spoke at a conference about the right way to build a cloud-native CI/CD to make managing microservices – well, manageable.

 Read more